Esri/arcgis-maps-sdk-java-samples/local-server/local-server-feature-layer/README.md

   - `LocalServer.INSTANCE` creates a local server
   - `Server.startAsync()` starts the server asynchronously
 2. Wait for server to be in the  `LocalServerStatus.STARTED` state.
-  - `Server.addStatusChangedKistener()` fires whenever the running status of the local server has changed.
+  - `Server.addStatusChangedKistener()` fires whenever the status of the local server has changed.
 3. Create and run a local feature service.
   - `new LocalFeatureService(Url)`, creates a local feature service with the given url path to mpk file
   - `LocalFeatureService.startAsync()`, starts the service asynchronously
   - service will be added to the local server automatically
 4. Wait for feature service to be in the  `LocalServerStatus.STARTED` state.
-  - `LocalFeatureService.addStatusChangedKistener()` fires whenever the running status of the local service has changed.
+  - `LocalFeatureService.addStatusChangedKistener()` fires whenever the status of the local service has changed.
-5. Create feature layer from local feature service.
+5. Create a feature layer from local feature service.
   - create a `ServiceFeatureTable(Url)` from local feature service url, `LocalFeatureService.getUrl()`
+  - load the table asynchronously, `ServiceFeatureTable.loadAsync()`
   - create feature layer from service feature table, `new FeatureLayer(ServiceFeatureTable)`
+  - load the layer asynchronously, `FeatureLayer.loadAsync()`
-6. Add feature layer to map, `Map.getOperationalLayers().add(featureLayer)`.
+6. Add feature layer to map, `Map.getOperationalLayers().add(FeatureLayer)`.

 ##Tags
 - FeatureLayer